Cricket in World War I: Cricket continues

 The only first-class cricketer to be awarded the Victoria Cross was John Smyth, for conspicuous gallantry with the 15th Ludhiana Sikhs in India in 1915.
 He also received the Military Cross and was decorated by the Russians.
-He played his 2 matches for the Europeans at Lahore, making 3 and 19 in the first and taking a wicket while posting 51 and 27 in the second.
+He played his two matches for the Europeans at Lahore, making 3 and 19 in the first and taking a wicket while posting 51 and 27 in the second.
 He was invalided out the army in the Second World War and became a Conservative MP, being created a Baronet in 1955 and a Privy Counsellor in 1962.

 Cricket raised funds in other ways.
 George Robey, the "Prime Minister of Mirth", auctioned cricket memorabilia, including bats used by W.G.
 Grace, to raise funds for St. Dunstan's Hostel for Blind Servicemen.

 Some cricket was still played in England, with the Australian Imperial Forces, featuring Charlie Macartney, playing an English Army XI at Lord's in July 1917.
 Lord's was also the scene for a baseball match between American and Canadian teams watched by 10,000 with the proceeds going to the Canadian Widows and Orphans Fund.
 Club cricket continued to the extent that it could, with large crowds attending the matches.

-Lord Harris, captain of England in the first English Test natch in 1880, took part in a match at Lord's in 1918 between Plum Warner's XI and the Public Schools.
+Lord Harris, captain of England in the first English Test match in 1880, took part in a match at Lord's in 1918 between Plum Warner's XI and the Public Schools.
 His Lordship, aged 67, scored 11 before being run out.

 With the war drawing to a close King George V watched England play the Dominions at Lord's in 1918.
 The Dominions opened their batting with South African Herbie Taylor and Australian Charlie Macartney.

 "Doing their bit"

 210 first-class cricketers enlisted in the armed services, and others undertook war related work in support of the war effort.
-Taking Surrey as an example, Ernie Hayes, Bill Hitch and Andy Sandham joined the Sportsman's Battalion of the Royal Fusiliers while fast bowler Neville Knox became a private in the Public Schools Battalion.
-Herbert Strudwick, the Surrey wicket-keeper, worked in a South London munitions plant alongside teammate Razor Smith.
+Taking Surrey as an example, Ernie Hayes, Bill Hitch and Andy Sandham joined the Sportsman's Battalion of the Royal Fusiliers while former fast bowler Neville Knox became a private in the Public Schools Battalion.
+Bert Strudwick, the Surrey wicket-keeper, worked in a South London munitions plant alongside teammate Razor Smith.
 Other cricketers helped in the recruitment drive, with Gilbert Jessop, promoted to the rank of captain in the 14th Service Battalion, Manchester Regiment, making speeches encouraging men to join up.